-Personal expenditure on goods and services, including imputed rent of owner-occupied dwellings, the administrative costs of non-life insurance and life insurance and superannuation schemes.
+Household final consumption expenditure (HHFCE) within the context of the UK National Accounts is defined as personal expenditure on goods and services, including imputed rent of owner-occupied dwellings, the administrative costs of non-life insurance and life insurance, and superannuation schemes.
 Business expenditure and expenses, interest and other transfer payments and capital expenditure on dwellings are all excluded from household final consumption.

-The expenditure information contained within the publication is used by a range of public and private bodies as well as individuals.
+The expenditure information contained within the consumer trends release is used by a range of public and private bodies as well as individuals.
 An example is the use of implied deflators.
-These are an important measure of price pressures for goods and services within the UK economy, and therefore useful to government policymakers and the Bank of England.
+These are an important measure of price pressures for goods and services within the UK economy and are therefore useful to government policymakers and the Bank of England.

-HHFCE estimates from consumer trends publication are also used in our other statistical outputs and publications, including the household saving ratio, The effects of taxes and benefits on household income and Annual Abstract of Statistics.
+HHFCE estimates from the consumer trends release are also used in our other statistical outputs and releases, including the household saving ratio, the Effects of taxes and benefits on UK household income and Annual Abstract of Statistics.
 HHFCE estimates are used by the private sector to analyse demand for different goods and services, for example, we have provided further detail on the changes in household expenditure on fuel to consultancy firms.

-We welcome feedback and suggestions on this publication through the email address email@example.com.Back to table of contents
+We welcome feedback and suggestions on this release through the email address email@example.com.Back to table of contents

 The quarterly and annual estimates of household final consumption expenditure (HHFCE) at current and previous year prices are built up commodity by commodity from a variety of independent sources.
 Each component series within HHFCE is individually seasonally adjusted in current price and volume terms.

 The main sources of data used to compile HHFCE estimates are the Retail Sales Inquiry (RSI) and the Living Costs and Food Survey (LCF).
-Further detail, including the strengths and weaknesses of source data, are considered in HHFCE Sources.Back to table of contents
+Further detail, including the strengths and weaknesses of source data, are considered in HHFCE sources (PDF, 171KB).Back to table of contents

-In consumer trends, household final consumption expenditure (HHFCE) estimates are categorised according to international classification of individual consumption by purpose (COICOP) standards.
-More information on COICOP classification can be found in Classification of Household Consumption Headings and at United Nations Statistics Division.
+In the consumer trends release, household final consumption expenditure (HHFCE) estimates are categorised according to international classification of individual consumption by purpose (COICOP) standards.
+More information on COICOP classification can be found in Classification of household consumption headings (PDF, 134KB) and from the UN Statistics Division.

 The categories with COICOP codes are as follows: